 Domaine de l’Arnesque produces one red Chateauneuf du Pape wine.

 Domaine de l’Arnesque Chateauneuf du Pape is made from a blend of 80% old vine Grenache, 10% Mourvedre and 10% Syrah.
 The Grenache is at least 50 years of age.
-The wine is aged in a combination of demi muids for the Grenache and French oak barrels for the Mouvedre and Syrah.
-All grape varieties are aged for an average of 12 months.
+The terroir is pure galets.
+The wine is aged in a combination of demi muids for the Grenache and French oak barrels for the Mourvedre and Syrah for 12 months.
+All grape varieties are aged for an average of 12 months before blending and bottling.
 The production varies from year to year, but it averages about 3,000 cases per vintage.

 Serving and Decanting l’Arnesque with Wine, Food, Pairing Tips